 An Intern Architect is an individual whose education has been certified by the Canadian Architectural Certification Board (CACB), and who has been accepted into the Internship in Architecture Program (IAP) by an Architectural Licensing Authority in Canada.

-Intern Architects work towards completing the post-graduate requirements (continuing education, experience and examination) of the Internship in Architecture Program in order to become a registered architect in their province/territories.
+Intern Architects work towards completing the post-graduate requirements (continuing education, experience and examination) of the Internship in Architecture Program in order to become a registered architect in their province/territory.

-For enrolment as an Intern Architect, application must be made to the provincial/territories association of architects, and the following information must be provided:
+For enrolment as an Intern Architect, application must be made to the provincial/territorial association of architects, and the following information must be provided:

-• payment of fees (which are established annually by the provincial/territories association).
+- Payment of fees (which are established annually by the provincial/territorial association).

 Key Individuals Who Share This Responsibility

-• The Mentor is an architect selected by the Intern or Student.
-The Mentor should not be employed by the same firm as the Intern or Student.
-The Mentor meets with the Intern/Student for regular reviews of experience progress, discussion of career objectives and broader issues related to the profession and the registration/licensing process.
+- The Mentor is an architect selected by the Intern or Student.
+The Mentor should not be employed by the same firm as the Intern.
+The Mentor meets with the Intern for regular reviews of experience progress, discussion of career objectives and broader issues related to the profession and the registration/licensing process.

 Knowledge and Currency of Experience in the Northwest Territories